 My client sends me $1107.85.
 I receive USD 1107

-When I transfer that amount to my Australian bank account I would incur a USD 10.96 fee (clearly shown during the transfer process), leaving me with $1096.05
+When I transfer that amount to my Australian bank account, I will incur a USD 10.96 fee (clearly shown during the transfer process), leaving me with $1096.05

 ( 1404 – 1329) = 75 AUD more.

-I would be AUD 75 better off using my new Transferwise Borderless account over Paypal.
+I would be AUD 75 better off using my new Wise Borderless account over Paypal.

 I admit it.
 I screwed up.
-I used my business website address (SharynNilsen.com) as my account name, rather than just my name.
-That meant when I tried to link my Upwork account I got a verification error and would have had to jump through a thousand hoops to get the two linked up.
+I used my business website address (SharynNilsen.com) rather than just my name as my account name.
+That meant I got a verification error when I tried to link my Upwork account and would have had to jump through a thousand hoops to get the two linked up.

-I got straight onto the chat help on the Transferwise support hub and almost immediately connected with a very helpful person called Kadi (I know it was a person because no bot could have coped with my stupid questions!).
-Kadi understood my plight, gave me a solution (we changed the name on my account to my ABN (Australian Business Number) name, and we had it sorted in under 20 minutes.
-The delay was me finding documentation and taking screenshots that showed my name with my ABN, and sending them through to the ticket.
+I got straight onto the chat help on the Wise support hub and almost immediately connected with a very helpful person called Kadi (I know it was a person because no bot could have coped with my stupid questions!).
+Kadi understood my plight and gave me a solution (we changed the name on my account to my ABN (Australian Business Number) name and sorted it in under 20 minutes.
+The delay was me finding documentation, taking screenshots showing my name with my ABN, and sending them to the ticket.
 Trust me.
 That would have taken days with Paypal.
 Seriously, guys…life’s too short.

 6. More benefits and a few FAQ’s